IQTLabs/BioNIC/README.md

 # BioNIC
 optimizing deep learning for ultra-small biomedical datasets

+## Project goal
+Building models that can distinguish between different biological classes, for example:
+- images of healthy cell cultures, versus diseased/decayed ones
+- classifying different images of cell types in cell cultures
+- classifying the type of an individual, pre-segmented cell

 ## Project description
-This codebase sets up an infrastructure to train and evaluate deep learning models on ultra-small (less than 1000 samples) biomedical imagery datasets.
+This codebase sets up an infrastructure to train and evaluate deep learning models on classification of ultra-small (less than 1000 samples) biomedical imagery datasets.
 It is meant to be used to triage biomedical images for human inspection, based on the confidence in a prediction.
 That is, high-confidence predictions by the models can be used directly, while lower-confidence predictions will need to be manually evaluated.

 The user is responsible for dividing their images into train, evaluate, and holdout sets, and specifying the configuration parameters of the models.
 Multiple models can be built off the same training data, and evaluated against one another.